An extension of Furstenberg's theorem of the infinitude of primes: Divisors and primes

-We must consider $\oslash_{k}$ in the following manner.
+\end{proposition} \begin{proof} $a \oslash_{k} b=c \Leftrightarrow (c-b+1)b+\frac{1}{2}b(b-1)k=a$.
+Solving the previous equation for $c$ leads to the result. \end{proof} We must consider $\oslash_{k}$ in the following manner.
 If we want to write $a$ as the sum of $b$ terms of an arithmetic progression, then the quotient will give us the place to start the summation (see the following example).